juliangrewe-bosch/caliper/README.md

 The `cs` object is used to provide a common configuration that is shared between all virtual users.
-A list of Service endpoint URIs and the SPDZ parameters matching the backend service configuration are used to initialize a client.
+A list of Service endpoint URIs and the SPDZ parameters matching the backend service configuration are used to initialize the clients.

 ### Action

-To test the performance of one or multiple backend services of a Carbyne Stack Virtual Cloud we create scenarios that make requests to a backend service.
+To test the performance of one or multiple backend services of a `Carbyne Stack Virtual Cloud` we create scenarios that make requests to a backend service.
 The `exec` method is used to execute an Action, in the context of this plugin, actions are requests performed by a client that will be sent during a simulation.

 ## Usage

 To execute a simulation we can use the `gatling-maven-plugin`.
-Currently two Carbyne Stack Clients are supported (Amphora and Ephemeral), so for each service we create a collection of tests in a simulation class located under `test/scala/`.
+Currently two Carbyne Stack Clients (Amphora and Ephemeral) are supported, for each service we create a collection of tests in a simulation class located under `test/scala/simulation`.
 You can control which simulations will be triggered with the `includes` filter.

 ```xml